MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/README.md

 The player will rotate to the direction determined by the Aimbot.

 ### Specs
-- Network RMSE: ~0.01 ticks.
+- Network RMSE: ~0.006 ticks.

-- The MLP takes input of size 6, performs 12409 scoreborad operations, and output 1 scalar.
+- The MLP takes input of size 6, performs 12409 scoreboard operations, and output 1 scalar.
 There are 3 hidden layers with sizes 64, 32, and 16.
 Hidden layers and output layer have ReLU activation.

 - The first and second inputs are hozirontal and vertical distance components.
 The third, forth and fifth inputs are target's velocity components, defined along 3 axes: axis 1 is projection of distance vector on x-z plane; axis 2 is the y axis; the third axis is the cross product of axis 2 and axis 1.
 The sixth input is distance magnitude divided by 3, which is the arrow's speed.
 The values are scaled up to keep accuracy.